rleh/tls_tools/README.md

-# dane_tool
+# TLS Tools
-Tools for DANE (DNS-based Authentication of Named Entities)
+Tools for TLS and DANE (DNS-based Authentication of Named Entities)

 ### TLSA record generator